Cambodia

 “One estimate is that out of 40,000 to 60,000 monks, only between 800 and 1,000 survived to carry on their religion.
 We do know that of 2,680 monks in eight monasteries, a mere seventy were alive as of 1979.
 As for the Buddhist temples that populated the landscape of Cambodia, the Khmer Rouge destroyed 95 percent of them, and turned the remaining few into warehouses or allocated them for some other degrading use.
 Amazingly, in the very short span of a year or so, the small gang of Khmer Rouge wiped out the centre of Cambodian culture, its spiritual incarnation, its institutions….As part of a planned genocide campaign, the Khmer Rouge sought and killed other minorities, such as the Moslem Cham.
 In the district of Kompong Xiem, for example, they demolished five Cham hamlets and reportedly massacred 20,000 that lived there; in the district of Koong Neas only four Cham apparently survived out of some 20,000”.

 The Khmer Rouge forced virtually Cambodia's entire population into mobile work teams.
-Michael Hunt has written that it was “an experiment in social mobilization unmatched in twentieth-century revolutions.”
-The Khmer Rouge used an inhumane forced labour regime, starvation, forced resettlement, land collectivization, and state terror to keep the population in line.
+Michael Hunt has written that it was “an experiment in social mobilisation unmatched in twentieth-century revolutions.”
+The Khmer Rouge used an inhumane forced labour regime, starvation, forced resettlement, land collectivisation, and state terror to keep the population in line.
 Ben Kiernan has compared the Cambodian genocide to the Armenian Genocide perpetrated by the Ottoman Empire during The First World War.

 “the purest genocide of the Cold War era”.